-Maybe you’re in a hurry to ditch the crappy 9 to 5 and find happiness (and money) in becoming a VA.
-Perhaps you lost your job and you need to make money pronto.
-Or maybe you have some unexpected expenses come up and you need a side hustle…like, yesterday.
+Maybe you’re in a hurry to ditch your 9-to-5 and find happiness (and money) in becoming a VA.
+Perhaps you lost your job, and you need to make money pronto.
+Or maybe you had some unexpected expenses come up, and you need a side hustle…like, yesterday.

-I get quite a few emails from women wanting to start their own VA businesses quickly.
-Whatever the reason, there are a few ways to get things moving right now so that you can start your VA business up as soon as possible.
+I get quite a few emails from people wanting to start their own VA businesses quickly.
+Whatever the reason, there are a few ways to get things moving right now so that you can start your VA business as soon as possible.

 BUILD YOUR BUSINESS FOUNDATION FIRST